Swift: Structures and Classes

 What is Swift?

 Swift is a new programming language created by Apple Inc. It was announced on August 10, 2014 at the Worldwide Developers Conference and released to the public on December 3, 2014.
-Swift is designed to be intuitive, efficient and expressive.
+The design of the Swift is intuitive, efficient and expressive.
 It has a type system that is more flexible and powerful than Objective-C, and it has support for Evolution Data Server (EDS).

 How Swift Works?

-Swift is a new programming language designed by Apple Inc. It was announced on June 5, 2014 and is currently in beta form.
-Swift is a modular object-oriented language and has several features that set it apart from other languages, such as grammars for type inference and automatic memory management.
+Swift is a new programming language designed by Apple Inc. Swift was announced on June 5, 2014, and is presently in beta form.
+It is a modular, object-oriented language with distinct features that differentiate it from other languages, including type inference grammars and automatic memory management.

 Swift operates on the principle of “concurrency via dispatch.”
-This means that code can be executed in parallel without the need for a separate thread or process.
-Threads are managed by the OS, not the programmer, so the programmer can be confident that their code will work correctly.
+This implies that code can run in parallel without requiring a separate thread or process.
+The operating system manages thread management, freeing the programmer from this task and ensuring the correct functioning of their code.

 The Swift compiler takes as input a Standard ML program written in Swift and produces an executable binary file that runs on both iOS and MacOS systems.